yiisoft/assets/docs/asset-manager.md

 - For using an external module builder, such as [webpack](https://github.com/webpack/webpack).
 - For a single publication, such as when deploying an application.

-For a single publication, you need to create a console command and execute it at the time of application deployment:
+Another way is to pre-publish assets.
+In order to do it, you need to create a console command and execute it at the time of application deployment:

 ```php
 use Symfony\Component\Console\Command\Command;